NEWAGE-Labs/nal.docs/docs/QSM.md

 #### 4.1.2 Management Impartiality ####

 The laboratory's [quality management team](#quality-management-team) shall be committed to impartiality.
-They are responsible for designing the [quality management system](#quality-management-system) to effectively ensure impartiality of laboratory activity by all management and personnel.
+They are responsible for designing the [quality management system](#quality-management-system) to effectively ensure impartiality of laboratory activity by all management, personnel, and external providers.
 Laboratory management is responsible for the communication and training of employees on impartially including the policy, details, and consequences.
 Employees will be made aware of the need for impartiality, and any conflicts of interest or concerns shall be brought to the attention of the employee’s direct supervisor immediately.

-*See Records: QSL-4.1*
+*Related documents:*
+*QSP - Conflict of Interest, Impartiality, and Confidentiality* *QSL 4.x - Log of Employees whom have signed QSP - Conflict of Interest, Impartiality, and Confidentiality*

 #### 4.1.3 Impartiality to Pressure ####